bart6114/scheduleR/README.md

 ## User management

 At the first start of scheduleR an initial signup option is available.
 After the initial signup new users can be invited (an account will be created for them).
+An invite email will be send to them with their username and initial password.
+If something goes wrong in sending this email (e.g. when you don't have access to a mail server) the new user's username and initial password are shown in the server-side console.

 ## Scheduling tasks